sallyyrong/Text-Analysis-Clinton-Emails/README.md

 ## Emails.csv
 This is the [Hillary Clinton Emails dataset](https://www.kaggle.com/kaggle/hillary-clinton-emails) that we used, found on Kaggle.

+## code.Rmd
+This R Markdown Notebook file contains all code for the sentiment analysis and structural topic modeling that we ran on the dataset.

 ## Loughran-McDonald [Sentiment Word Lists](https://sraf.nd.edu/textual-analysis/resources/#LM%20Sentiment%20Word%20Lists)
 The following .txt files were pulled from Loughran-McDonald Sentiment Word Lists:
 * uncertainty.txt